99% of eligible patients pay $0-$10 per month for LIVDELZI with the Co-pay Savings Program1,a,b

 Drug Interactions

-- CYP2C9 Poor Metabolizers Using Moderate-to-Strong CYP3A4 Inhibitors: Monitor more frequently for adverse reactions as concomitant use of a moderate-to-strong CYP3A4 inhibitor in patients who are CYP2C9 poor metabolizers may increase LIVDELZI exposure and risk of LIVDELZI adverse reactions.
+• CYP2C9 Poor Metabolizers Using Moderate or Strong CYP3A4 Inhibitors: Monitor for adverse effects during concomitant use of a moderate or strong CYP3A4 inhibitor in patients who are CYP2C9 poor metabolizers.

 Pregnancy and Lactation